 In 2009, Hawaiian Airlines introduced premium meals in its main cabin, giving passengers the option of having the complimentary meal or paying to upgrade to a premium meal.
 The premium meals consisted of a variety of high-end Asian cuisines but were later discontinued.

-In December 2010, Hawaiian Airlines ordered six A330-200s, bringing the total to 15.
+In December 2010, Hawaiian Airlines placed additional orders and leases, including six A330-200s (bringing the total to 15).

 On January 12, 2011, Hawaiian Airlines began nonstop service to Seoul-Incheon, South Korea.

-On July 12, 2011, Hawaiian Airlines added Osaka, Japan to its network.
+On July 12, 2011, Hawaiian Airlines added Osaka, Japan, to its network.

 On November 17, 2011, Hawaiian Airlines ordered five additional Airbus A330-200 aircraft.

-Beginning in 2011, Hawaiian Airlines leased two additional A330-200s.
+Beginning in 2011, Hawaiian Airlines started leasing two additional A330-200s.

 On June 4, 2012, Hawaiian Airlines expanded to the east coast with daily flights to New York's John F. Kennedy International Airport.